 One thing to be aware of is that Netflix will not run on the Raspberry Pi (at the time of writing) due to its reliance on Microsoft’s Silverlight.
-This is something that Netflix hasn’t yet commented on, and with around one million Raspberry Pi devices sold by early 2013 it seems unlikely that this will be the case long-term.
+This is something that Netflix hasn’t yet commented on, and with around one million Pi devices sold by early 2013 it seems unlikely that this will be the case long-term.

-A final point on using the Raspberry Pi as a media centre: this is one use where you will really find the device gets some wear and tear, so make sure you have a versatile and hardy case for the computer!
+A final point on using the Pi as a media centre: this is one use where you will really find the device gets some wear and tear, so make sure you have a versatile and hardy case for the computer!

 7.3 Extending XBMC

 Installing Raspbmc is only the first step in setting up your media centre.
 A variety of add-ons enable you to extend this software considerably, many of which we’ve covered on MakeUseOf.
 For instance, you can watch the news online using XBMC, add podcast feeds to XBMC and enjoy YouTube videos on XBMC.
 Additionally, you can re-skin the interface using free XMBC themes, and even watch Hulu – not to mention enjoy free cable and sport channels, piped directly to your TV from the Internet!

 Of course, there is much more that you can do with XBMC – we feature regular articles on MakeUseOf about it, so keep an eye out for more in the future.